mcwitt/mcwitt.github.io/_posts/2015-04-29-jekyll-blogging-with-ipython3.md

 mv my-post.md ../_drafts # or ../_posts, if we're feeling lucky
 {% endhighlight %}

 and that's it!
-The Markdown has the correct metadata and the Jekyll-generated post is syntax-highlighted, has execution counts, and correctly links to the images.
+The generated Markdown has the correct metadata and the Jekyll-generated post is syntax-highlighted, has execution counts, and correctly links to the images.
+I'm planning to post some example notebooks up soon!

 [pd]: http://pandas.pydata.org
 [mpl]: http://matplotlib.org/